stablekernel/aqueduct/source/docs/auth/server.md

 # Creating AuthServers to Authenticate and Authorize

 An instance of `AuthServer` handles creating, verifying and refreshing authorization tokens.
+They are created in a `RequestSink` constructor and are used by instances of `Authorizer`, `AuthController` and `AuthCodeController`.

-An instance of `AuthServer` is created in a `RequestSink` constructor. `AuthServer`s handle verification logic for types like `Authorizer`s, `AuthCodeController`s and `AuthController`s.
-A `AuthServer` must store the artifacts it uses and creates - like client identifiers and access tokens - in a database.
-For this, an `AuthServer` has a `storage` property that implements methods to store OAuth 2.0 data.
+An `AuthServer` must persist the data it uses and creates - like client identifiers and access tokens.
+Storage is often performed by a database, but it can be in memory, a cache or some files.
+For that reason, an `AuthServer` doesn't perform any storage itself - it relies on an instance of `AuthStorage` specific to your use case.

 This allows storage to be independent of verification logic.

 ## Creating Instances of AuthServer and AuthStorage

-An instance of `AuthServer` is created in a `RequestSink`'s constructor along with its instance of `AuthStorage`.
-The library `aqueduct/managed_auth` contains `ManagedAuthStorage<T>`, a complete implementation of database storage using `Query<T>` and `ManagedObject<T>`s.
-It is strongly recommended to use an instance of `ManagedAuthStorage<T>` because it has been thoroughly tested and handles cleaning up unused tokens.
+An instance of `AuthServer` is created in a `RequestSink`'s constructor along with its instance of `AuthStorage`. `AuthStorage` is just an interface - storage is implemented by providing an implementation for each of its methods.

-This library is included in the `aqueduct` package, but it is not imported by default and must be imported separately.
-This package declares and uses `ManagedObject<T>`s to represent authorization objects.
-Therefore, it must have a reference to `ManagedContext` (see [Aqueduct ORM](../db/overview.md)).
-Initialization looks like this:
+Because storage can be quite complex and sensitive, the type `ManagedAuthStorage<T>` implements storage with `ManagedObject<T>`s and `Query<T>`s.
+It is highly recommended to use this type instead of implementing your own storage because it has been thoroughly tested and handles cleaning up expired data correctly.

+`ManagedAuthStorage<T>` is declared in a sub-library, `managed_auth`, that is part of the `aqueduct` package but not part of the `aqueduct` library.
+Therefore, it must be explicitly imported.
+Here's an example of creating an `AuthServer` and `ManagedAuthStorage<T>`:

 ```dart
 import 'package:aqueduct/aqueduct.dart';